(For Full Publication List, See CV)

 *Working Paper, "Consequences of Competition Under Autocracy: From Imperial to Weimar Germany" (with Volha Charnysh), Presented Columbia University, 2019

 How do authoritarian election practices affect political outcomes after a democratic transition?
 We analyze an original district-level dataset on electoral disputes in German elections (1871-1933) finding that pro-regime parties' reliance on electoral manipulation in the pre 1914 imperial period predicts electoral losses by their successor parties after 1918 democratization and find greater support for the Nazi party in constituencies that experienced more manipulated elections in the authoritarian period.

 *Working Paper, "Parochialism and Voting for the Radical Right: How Place-Based Social Identity Affects Voting Behavior in Germany" (with Daniel Bischof and Hanno Hilbig), Presented, Harvard University (2019) and Wissenschaftszentrum Berlin (2019)

-* Working Paper, "Conditional Democrats?
-Opportunistic Institutional Preferences and Evidence from a Survey Experiment in Turkey" (with Aytug Sasmaz and Alper Yagci), Prepaped for Midwestern Political Science Association, Chicago, Ill, 2019.
+* Working Paper, "How do Voters Respond to Assaults on Checks and Balances: Evidence from a Survey Experiment in Turkey" (with Aytug Sasmaz and Alper Yagci), Prepaped for Midwestern Political Science Association, Chicago, Ill, 2019.

 Do voters change their preferences about the basic democratic "rules of the game" based merely on who might win executive power?
 We study this issue in the context of 2018 Turkey which recently conducted its first presidential elections after the referendum for the transition to superpresidentialism with a priming experiment administered to a representative sample (N=2018) of Istanbul’s voting age population.